smith981/smith981.github.com/_posts/2013-03-19-new-blog-format.md

 ---
 layout: post
 title: "New Blog Format"
-description: ""
+description: "New blogging platform"
 category:
-tags: []
+tags: [jekyll]
 ---
 {% include JB/setup %}
-This is an attempt at a new blog engine, Jekyll.
+This is an attempt at blogging with new different, (Jekyll)[https://github.com/mojombo/jekyll].
 I had been using Drupal but grew frustrated with the amount of bloat it comes with.

 Bear with me while I learn how to use this.